Getting Healthy Skin for Women over 50

 Good skin starts with a good diet.
 This means that the healthier your eating habits are, the better your skin will become.
 The best thing you could do is lower your intake of greasy food and refined sugar and replace them with fresh vegetables and fruits.

 Besides your diet, you should also check your daily intake of water.
-After all, good hydration is the first step in keeping you skin youthful and hydrated.
-The recommended daily intake of water for women is 11.5 cups, but you can adjust it according to your own needs.
+After all, good hydration is the first step in keeping your skin youthful and hydrated.
+A simple way to personalize it is to aim for about half your body weight in ounces of water, especially if you are active, sweating, or recovering after a treatment, but you can adjust it according to your own needs.

 Another habit that you should add to your routine is exercising.
 Besides helping out with stress and anxiety, a good and regular exercising program will increase blood flow.
 This will nourish your skin and flush toxins from your skin cells, making it easier for your liver to neutralize them.